Texas universities are shelving SAT and ACT requirements as coronavirus scrambles admissions process

 The College Board, which administers the SAT, has faced criticism for canceling spring test dates with short notice, leaving thousands of high school students in the lurch.
 Test dates are now being rescheduled for August and beyond, which will likely cause many high school seniors to scramble to take the test before college applications are due.
 And the ACT recently closed hundreds of testing centers before a June 13 test day, rescheduling exams for July and beyond.

+UT-Austin is the latest university in Texas to go test-optional, citing increased student difficulties with test access and preparation.
+As of now, the school plans on reinstating the test score requirement for fall 2022 admissions.
+As another one of the largest universities in the state, Texas A&M University spokesperson Amy Smith said officials will announce their own decision regarding exam requirements in the coming weeks.

-At St. Edward’s and other test-optional universities, admissions officials say applicants will be judged more holistically, with added emphasis on factors like high school grades and curriculum, letters of recommendation and extended resumes.
+At test-optional universities, admissions officials say applicants will be judged more holistically, with added emphasis on factors like high school grades and curriculum, letters of recommendation and extended resumes.
 Baylor University’s own test-optional policy is prompting a “total restructuring” of the scholarship and admissions process, said Admissions Vice President Jessica King Gereghty.

 “We’re calibrating for different academic standards at high schools around the U.S. and Texas, studying transcripts really closely,” Gereghty said.
 “We just take a deeper dive into all the nuances of an application.”